AtActionPark/Pianissimo/README.md

 Set of solfege/musical theory helpers for notes, intervals, chords and scales

-Can be installed via nmp, or by copying the solfege.bundle.js in your project
+Can be installed via nmp, or by copying the bundled js file in your project

 A demo of the chord parser current state can be found [here](https://atactionpark.github.io/Solfege/).
 It needs a lot more testing.